-There are many reasons why a couple might choose to take the route of having a baby through a surrogate mother- here are just seven of the most common:
+There are many reasons why hopeful parents might choose to take the route of having a baby through a surrogate mother; here are just six of the most common:

 Same-Sex Couples: Gay couples, most commonly men, will sometimes use donated eggs and the services of a surrogate mother to create a family.
 At ConceiveAbilities, we are delighted to report that this practice is rapidly gaining in widespread public acceptance, as well as being long validated by the medical community.
-For more information on the subject, please read our section on same sex parenting.
+For more information on the subject, please check out our information on same sex parenting.

 Personal Decision: As modern family advocates, we believe everyone has the right to build families in the way that supports their personal choices.
 For some women, surrogacy is not a medical choice, but a social choice.

-Naturally, there are many other reasons for opting to have a child via a surrogate mother, but these six options alone represent tens of thousands of couples in each of dozens of countries around the world – people who could see their dream of a biological child made reality by means of surrogacy.
+Naturally, there are many other reasons for deciding to have a child by working with a surrogate mother, but these six options alone represent the reasons for tens of thousands of couples in dozens of countries around the world – people who could see their dream of a biological child made reality by means of surrogacy.

 And, are you a woman who enjoyed a healthy and successful pregnancy?
 Do you have friends or family who have suffered from infertility or need assistance from someone else to build their family?
 Have you ever considered the role you could play in helping someone else build their family - as a surrogate?
 Talk to us to learn more about the surrogacy process to help someone else's dream come true.